volunteeringdata/volunteering-open-data-infrastructure/README.md

 Enable CORS.
 - Test CORS is correctly configured for our purpose (MCP, API)

-Put Vocabulary in its own graph.
-- Expose in its own endpoint

 IO optimisation:
 - JSON input
 - CSV input